 Kirsty has also written a chapter in the book, Human Trafficking: The Complexities of Exploitation (Margaret Malloch and Paul Rigby, 2016), contributed to the drafting of best practice standards in an EU funded project in the area of Early Legal Intervention for survivors of human trafficking, and been invited as an expert to train and speak throughout Europe.

 The centre is part of various parliamentary and government working groups.
-It is a member of the UK Anti Trafficking Monitoring Group (see below) which is the UK NGO shadow monitoring mechanism for human trafficking, as well as being a member of a current expert international advisory group with the OSCE on human trafficking.
-The centre has been, and continues to be involved in various training, policy and research activities at a national and international level.
+We are members of 2 government action groups in this area.
+We are also part of the UK Anti Trafficking Monitoring Group which is the UK NGO shadow monitoring mechanism for human trafficking, as well as being a member of a current expert international advisory group with the OSCE on human trafficking.
+The centre has been, and continues to be involved in various training, policy and research activities at a national and international level

-We provide legal services which are gender and child sensitive, human rights based and trauma informed to individuals affected by trafficking and exploitation.
+At the centre, we provide free legal information, advice and representation to individuals affected by trafficking in Scotland regardless of age, gender or nationality.
+We provide legal services which are gender and child sensitive, human rights based and trauma informed.
 We do so in a range of civil law matters related to an individual’s experience and recovery including, but not limited to, identification, immigration, family reunion and compensation.
-We have a specific expertise of working with third country national women and children affected by exploitation.

 ASSIST: Gender Specific Legal Assistance and Integration Support for Third Country National Female Victims of Trafficking for Sexual Exploitation